 - Vigorous-intensity aerobic activities include running, doing jumping jacks, and fast swimming

-- Muscle-strengthening exercise includes playing on playground equipment, playing tug-of-war, and doing pushups and pull-ups
+- Muscle-strengthening activities include playing on playground equipment, playing tug-of-war, and doing pushups and pull-ups

 - Bone-strengthening activities include hopping, skipping, doing jumping jacks, playing volleyball, and working with resistance bands

-Seniors, pregnant women, and people who have special health needs should check with their health care provider on how much exercise they should get and what types of exercises they should do.
+Older adults, pregnant women, and people who have special health needs should check with their health care provider on how much physical activity they should get and what types of activities they should do.

-People who are trying to lose weight may need to get more exercise.
+People who are trying to lose weight may need to get more physical activity.
 They also need to adjust their diet, so they are burning more calories than they eat and drink.

 If you have been inactive, you may need to start slowly.
 You can keep adding more gradually.
 The more you can do, the better.
 But try not to feel overwhelmed, and do what you can.
-Getting some exercise is always better than getting none.
+Getting some physical activity is always better than getting none.

 NIH: National Heart, Lung, and Blood Institute